 When they reach the village, Cleopas and his companion see that Jesus apparently intends to travel on.
 They invite Him to supper, still not knowing who He is, but glad for His company.
 At the table He again does nothing that will compel them to recognize Him.
 He just does the simple, warm thing He did so often during their years together.
 He blesses and breaks bread, and gives it to them.
 And that is how they come to realize who He is.
 Jesus honors them by allowing their discovery to be their own.

-There is a striking example of the way God honors us in Genesis 2:20, where we read that Adam "gave names to all cattle, and to the birds of the air, and to every beast of the field."
+There is another striking example of the way God honors us in Genesis 2:20, where we read that Adam "gave names to all cattle, and to the birds of the air, and to every beast of the field."
 There is no suggestion that God prompts Adam; the names are completely what the man wishes them to be.
 In Genesis' own words, "...whatever the man called every living creature, that was its name" (2:28b).

 The Qu'ran describes the naming of the animals quite differently.
 The chapter entitled "The Cow" tells us (8:29) that Allah "taught Adam the names of all things."
 Then Allah places these things before Adam and says, "Tell them their names."
 This is pure recitation, not at all the honor Genesis accords Adam by letting him use his abilities to create names.

 That honor is among the multitude of gifts given by the One who "gave himself for our sins to deliver us from the present evil age" as Paul writes in Galatians 1:4.